joinpursuit/8-0-technical-curriculum/03-react/reate-state-primitive-values/readme.md

 This code does not work as you might expect.
 The function is triggered immediately, and you cannot call it again when you press the button.

 To fix this, you must wrap your function inside an anonymous function.
-Since this arrow function is one line of code, curly braces are unnecessary.
+Since this arrow function is one line of code, curly braces around the code block are unnecessary.

 ```js
 <button onClick={() => changeMode("Dark mode")}>